 And we have had some pretty cool opportunities here as well; two reality TV shows (hired for another in Hungary too), renovated a home, started two businesses, a commercial and blog for Air Transat, expat life radio interviews, the children got to participate in two music video for We Rock Disney, and lastly my beautiful blog to remember all our French adventures from the last 5 years.
 Not bad at all!

 Not to mention paid writing jobs, becoming a municipal councilor, singing in a band… it feels like we have learned a lot during our time here in France.
 Prolific indeed!

 What I won’t miss

-I will not miss waiting in strange shaped line-ups, filing miles of French paperwork, and dreading each time the telephones rings.
+I will not miss waiting in strange shaped line-ups, filing miles of French paperwork, and dreading each time the phone rings.
 I won’t miss not being able to strike up a detailed conversation at the supermarket, at a cafe or with random people on the street.
 I won’t miss feeling inadequate everytime I open my mouth.

 Why Hungary over France?
 For entrepreneurs there are far less obstacles to success.
 The cost of living is substantially less.
 A home is 1/2 the price, food as well, which puts us farther ahead of the game.

 Also we know the language and are Hungarian descent.
 Although perhaps my kids and I will also be foreigners in Hungary too, Alfonz was born and raised in Hungary which will give us a good foothold to reach higher ground.